Flood Advisory issued for Jefferson by NWS - NewsBreak

 Flood Advisory issued for Jefferson by NWS

-Effective: 2021-09-18 08:30:00 CDT Expires: 2021-09-21 09:34:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-21 09:24:00 EDT Expires: 2021-09-22 09:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Jefferson The National Weather Service in New Orleans has issued a * Flood Advisory for Northwestern Jefferson Parish in southeastern Louisiana Western Orleans Parish in southeastern Louisiana * Until 300 PM CDT. * At 1201 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Jefferson The National Weather Service in Tallahassee has issued a * Flood Advisory for North Central Jefferson County in Big Bend Florida * Until 645 PM EDT. * At 450 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1.5 inches of rain has fallen. * Localized street flooding or ponding could occur faster due to left over debris from Hurricane Ida. * Some locations that will experience flooding include New Orleans, Avondale, Marrero, Metairie, Harvey, Jefferson, Gretna, Harahan, Westwego, Bridge City, Elmwood, River Ridge and Waggaman.
-Additional rainfall amounts of 1 to 2.5 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Between 2 and 3 inches of rain have fallen in the last 1 Hour. * Some locations that will experience flooding include Monticello, Montivilla and Casa Blanco.
+Additional rainfall amounts up to 1 inch are expected over the area.alerts.weather.gov

 Comments / 0